replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 # How to Set Up and Use Snapshots

 This topic describes the process of setting up Replicated snapshots feature that provides backup and restore capabilities.
-This topic also describes any limitations, considerations, and overall prerequisites.
+This topic also describes any limitations and considerations.

 ## About Backup and Restore